MohamedEssam9009/Shop-Mart/README.md

 2- Product Display: Display products fetched from an API.

-3-Favorites and Cart:Add products to favorites.
+3-Favorites and Cart: Add products to favorites.
 Add products to the cart.

 4-Purchase Products: Buy products using integrated payment methods.